SELF-Technology/self-chain-public/docs/project-status/index.md

 2. **No Token Value**: Testnet tokens have zero monetary value
 3. **Unstable Network**: Expect resets, downtime, and breaking changes
 4. **Limited Documentation**: Many features documented but not yet implemented
-5. **High Technical Bar**: Currently requires blockchain development experience
+5. **Development Phase**: SDKs will abstract blockchain complexity for easy development

 ### What You Cannot Do Yet
-- ❌ Connect to testnet via public API
 - ❌ Use SDKs to build applications
 - ❌ Get testnet tokens from a faucet
 - ❌ View transactions in a block explorer